DeGuitard/anime-cli/README.md

 [HorribleSubs] Sakamoto desu ga - 04 [720p].mkv: 329.07 MB / 329.07 MB [===========>--------------] 100.00 % 4.10 MB/s
 ...
 ```

+If you've chosen to use MPV, as soon as you start downloading, MPV will open and begin playing the media file.
+If you're downloading multiple files at once, it will automatically move onto the next movie when the previous movie ends.

 ## Pre-requisites
 In order to play videos you will need mpv.